 Niacinamide is a form of vitamin B3 that is found in green leafy vegetables, eggs, beans, and fish.
-Topical Niacinamide is generally available in serum or moisturizer products and offer a wide range of skincare benefits that is fantastic for nearly any concern.
+Topical Niacinamide is generally available in serum or moisturizer products and offers a wide range of skincare benefits that is fantastic for nearly any concern.

-We all have different skin types and skincare concerns.
+We all have different skin types and skin care concerns.
 It can be difficult to find one product or ingredient that is good for a multitude of skincare concerns.
 Niacinamide rarely causes skin irritation and is beneficial for so many issues.

 We would all love to have a brighter complexion free of age spots.
 Some research has shown that Niacinamide can lighten darkened skin spots when applied twice daily.

 Niacinamide can help reduce lines and wrinkles by boosting collagen production.
 A study published by The National Library of Medicine states that subjects with signs of aging applied 5% Niacinamide to half of their face twice daily for twelve weeks.
-As stated from the site, “Analyses of the data revealed a variety of significant skin appearance improvement effects for topical niacinamide: reductions in fine lines and wrinkles, hyperpigmented spots, red blotchiness, and skin sallowness (yellowing).”
+As stated on the site, “Analyses of the data revealed a variety of significant skin appearance improvement effects for topical niacinamide: reductions in fine lines and wrinkles, hyperpigmented spots, red blotchiness, and skin sallowness (yellowing).”

 Niacinamide is a great anti-inflammatory ingredient that helps to reduce the size of pimples and breakouts.
-In a 2017 study, niacinamide was shown to significantly decrease acne and breakouts.
+In a 2017 study, Niacinamide was shown to significantly decrease acne and breakouts.

 Symptoms of rosacea include red patches and dry skin.
 It can be difficult to find skincare products if you have rosacea due to product sensitivity.
 Niacinamide is generally safe for all skin types and has been shown to help relieve skin irritation and redness.